Helpful context:

 class Cat(Animal):

-Polymorphism means different objects can respond to the same method name in different ways:
+Polymorphism means different objects can respond to the same message:

 for animal in animals: